thlucas1/homeassistant_blueprints/spotifyplus/spotifyplus_hue_lightshow.md

 # What It Does

-Starts a lightshow effect on the specified Philips Hue lighting when play Spotify content via the SpotifyPlus integration.
+Starts a lightshow effect on the specified Philips Hue lighting when playing Spotify content via a SpotifyPlus media player.
 The lighting colors will change with the Spotify nowplaying image content.
 The image is queried for the top 6 dominant colors, and the lights alternate between these colors repeatedly until the nowplaying image changes.

 # How It Works

 The `spotifyplus.get_image_palette_colors` service is called to retrieve the color palette of the nowplaying image url.

 The `light.turn_on` service is called to change the Philips Hue light color.

+The automation stops when the Spotify media player state is not `playing`.

 # Import Blueprint